spisakt/pTFCE/index.md

 Welcome to the [wiki](https://spisakt.github.io/pTFCE/) pages of pTFCE!

-> More than 600 unique visitors, >1000 visits and a lot of e-mails.
+> More than 600 unique visitors, >1000 visits (as of Apr.
+2019) and a lot of e-mails.
 Thanks for all your interest!

 pTFCE (probabilistic TFCE) is a cluster-enahncement method to improve detectability of neuroimaging signal.
 It performs topology-based belief boosting by integrating cluster information into voxel-wise statistical inference.